-- (i) When taking personal leave the employee is to provide the employer with evidence acceptable to a reasonable person that the employee was unable to attend duty on the day or days on which personal leave is claimed. - (ii) The evidence the employee is required to provide is: - (1) for leave on account of personal injury or illness, a medical certificate from a registered health practitioner; - (2) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, because of a personal illness or injury affecting the member, a medical certificate from a registered health practitioner stating that the person concerned is ill or injured and that such illness or injury requires care or support by the employee; - (3) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, due to an unexpected emergency affecting the member, documentation acceptable to a reasonable person stating the nature of the emergency and the care or support required to be provided by the employee; - (4) for leave to attend to matters relating to family violence, documentation or contact information (with an appropriate authority from the employee) from any of the services/professional support services listed below is considered acceptable: - Safe at Home Service provider (police, Court Support and Liaison Service, Family Violence Counselling and Support Service, Legal Aid, magistrates Court; - Employee Assistance Program (EAP) provider; - Specialist counselling or refuge service; - Legal service or - Medical/Health practitioner. - (iii) If it is not reasonably practicable for the employee to give the employer a medical certificate as prescribed in paragraphs (1) and (2) or other acceptable documentation as prescribed in paragraph (3) and (4) a statutory declaration made by the employee, stating the circumstances and the reasons for which leave is required is to be provided.

-- (iv) An employee may take up to 5 days of personal leave in any personal leave year without being required to provide evidence in support of their application except where an absence is for 3 or more consecutive days, in which case the requirements of sub-clauses (ii) and (iii) apply. - (v) Other than an application for personal leave under sub-clause (iv), an application for personal leave that is not supported by the evidence required under clause m(i), (ii) and (iii) will not be accepted.
+- (i) When taking personal leave the employee is to provide the employer with evidence acceptable to a reasonable person that the employee was unable to attend duty on the day or days on which personal leave is claimed. - (ii) The evidence the employee is required to provide is: - (1) for leave on account of personal injury or illness, a medical certificate from a registered health practitioner; - (2) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, because of a personal illness or injury affecting the member, a medical certificate from a registered health practitioner stating that the person concerned is ill or injured and that such illness or injury requires care or support by the employee; - (3) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, due to an unexpected emergency affecting the member, documentation acceptable to a reasonable person stating the nature of the emergency and the care or support required to be provided by the employee; - (iii) If it is not reasonably practicable for the employee to give the employer a medical certificate as prescribed in paragraphs (1) and (2) or other acceptable documentation as prescribed in paragraph (3) a statutory declaration made by the employee, stating the circumstances and the reasons for which leave is required is to be provided. - (iv) An employee may take up to 5 days of personal leave in any personal leave year without being required to provide evidence in support of their application except where an absence is for 3 or more consecutive days, in which case the requirements of sub-clauses (ii) and (iii) apply. - (v) Other than an application for personal leave under sub-clause (iv), an application for personal leave that is not supported by the evidence required under clause m(i), (ii) and (iii) will not be accepted.